 The bill, known as "Keith's Law," amends sections 3304.23 and 5502.08 of the Revised Code to broaden the definition of disabilities included in the communication disability database.
 It expands the database to encompass any person with a disability, rather than limiting it to those with communication impairments.
-The bill introduces new legal language that defines various types of disabilities, including intellectual impairments, hearing impairments, speech or language impairments, visual impairments, emotional disturbances, and more.
-Additionally, it mandates that the verification form for inclusion in the database be made electronically available by the Opportunities for Ohioans with Disabilities agency, the Department of Developmental Disabilities, and the Department of Public Safety.
+The bill introduces new legal language that defines various disabilities, including intellectual impairments, hearing impairments, speech or language impairments, visual impairments, emotional disturbances, and more.
+Additionally, it mandates that the verification form for inclusion in the database be made electronically available and that public outreach be conducted to inform individuals about the database.

 As Reported By House Committee: 3304.23, 5502.08